-The return claiming the disaster loss should specify the date(s) of the disaster and the city, town, county, and state in which the damaged or destroyed property was located.
+On the return on which you claim the disaster loss, specify the date(s) of the disaster and the city, town, county, and state in which the damaged or destroyed property was located.

 Note: To determine the amount to deduct for a disaster loss, you must take into account as reimbursements any benefits you received from Federal or state programs to restore your property.